sauce-archives/help/docs/tools/appium/reference.md

 <h5>testobject_api_key</h5>

-With this key TestObject authenticates you.
+This is the key TestObject uses to authenticate you.

 <h5>testobject_test_report_id</h5>